 …and that includes a ride out to the Carousel in Greenport!

 I don’t have to spell out the summer on the north fork.
 It’s a destination 24/7 and many of those destinations reside right here in my http://www.phoodographsandfinds.com blog.

 July, August and September is harvest time for unbounded fresh fruits and vegetables.
-The end of September and into October is an adventure with apple picking along with pumpkins and gourds coming into Halloween.
+The end of September and October continues the major harvesting adventure with apple picking along with pumpkins and gourds coming into Halloween.
 November has Thanksgiving and the farms are still open along with the restaurants and vineyards.
-Around Thanksgiving, many of the farms close up for the winter…however the anticipation of the holiday leaves excitement in the air and that keeps the fun state o mind wide open…not to mention the wineries and breweries.
+Around Thanksgiving, many of the farms close up for the winter…however the anticipation of the holiday leaves excitement in the air and that keeps the fun state o mind wide open along with the wineries, breweries and hard cider mills.